ILIANEG/recyclone-back-end/README.md

 # Recyclone
-- A comprehensive API allowing collect and distribute locations of nearest recycling bin
+- A comprehensive API allowing to collect and distribute locations of recycling bins and basic information about them
 - Project is in active development until May, 2021

 ## Current Stage